CodeYourFuture/syllabus/docs/git/branches.md

 Explore the history with `git log` - make sure you understand the commits in your history and why they're there.

+If you're confused, or don't understand what you're seeing, ask on Slack now!

 ### Switching back to main

 Can you guess how to switch back to the `main` branch?

-What do you think will happen when you do?
+What do you think will happen to the contents of the files when you do?

 What will the history look like?